Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

    See the :ref:`Coverage Report<coverage>` section for more details.

+7. Verify that the Pull Request targets the latest version release branch, called :code:`vX.Y.Z`.
+If it doesn't target this branch, change the base branch to the latest version release branch.
+If this branch doesn't exist, create the latest version release branch from :code:`main` before changing the base.

-7. Submit your approval or any comments on GitHub.
+8. Submit your approval or any comments on GitHub.

+.. _release_workflow:

 New Package Release Workflow
 ----------------------------

-1. Create new branch for the release:
+1. Switch to the latest version release branch (with the highest number):

    .. code-block:: bash

-      git checkout -b your-name/release-X.Y.Z
+      git checkout -b vX.Y.Z

 2. Open the ``pyproject.toml`` file and under the ``[tool.poetry]``
    group change the ``version = X.Y.Z`` variable to match the new